Anxiety Explained.

 Specific Phobias

 A heightened fear of certain places, objects, or events such as flying, elevators/closed-in places, animals, seeing blood/receiving an injection, vomiting, etc. that cause significant distress and the threat is out of proportion to the actual danger.
 People with phobias often engage in avoidance.
 For example: turning down a promotion or not going on vacation because they will have to fly.
 The problem with avoidance is that it actually feeds into the fear, which is why exposure therapy is the go-to treatment for phobias.
-People with phobias may have other anxiety disorders.
-Therapy strategically targets all of them.
+People with phobias often have other anxiety disorders and by treating one disorder others naturally diminish as well.

 Panic Disorder/Agoraphobia.